Season 3, Episode 4

 Michael Kithcart:

 Reach a new level of growth this year by investing in yourself and your future through Champion You Group Coaching.
-I help you shift from achieving and striving to becoming a high performer who actualizes goals and enhances well being.
-Each month I go live with members to highlight high performance topics that shift perspective and provide resources for deeper learning.
+I help you shift from achieving and striving to becoming a high performer who actualizes goals and enhances well-being.
+Each month I go live with members to highlight high-performance topics that shift perspective and provide resources for deeper learning.
 You benefit from pure learning and creating your action steps.
-If you're looking for a personal or professional development companion, and want to be part of a high performing community, check out Champion You Group Coaching.
-We meet virtually the first Wednesday of every month.
+If you're looking for a personal or professional development companion, and want to be part of a high-performing community, check out Champion You Group Coaching.
+We meet virtually on the first Wednesday of every month.
 You can find details in the show notes or you can go to MichaelWkithcart.com/group.

 50% Complete